What Are Aluminium Windows?

 Sliding Window

 These windows typically slide horizontally, left or right and have no hinges attaching them to the frames.
-These windows rely on railings to allow them to slide back and forth.
+These windows rely on railings to allow them to slide back and forth, a similar way to how sliding doors function.

 Folding Window